 Acorns isn't quite like anything I've written about before.
-It's not a GPT site, survey panel, shopping app or product testing site.
+It's not a rewards site, survey panel, shopping app or product testing site.
 It's an investment app that I'm pretty excited about and you can earn extra cash through it.
-I was drawn to it because of how easy it is to save money using Acorns and the potential for the growth of my funds through the stock market.
+I was drawn to it because of how easy it is to invest your change with Acorns and the potential for the growth of my funds through the stock market.

 What is Acorns?

 Acorns is what people call a robo-advisor.
 It's a savings account and also a way to dip your toe into investing in stocks and bonds even if you don't know anything about the stock market.

 There are various ways to fund your account and Acorns will invest that money into stocks and bonds, helping your savings grow beyond what a regular savings account will usually yield.

 How Do You Invest Your Change With Acorns?

 I remember back in the day before we were all using credit cards and debit cards to pay for purchases, we just used cash.
 We would buy something for, say, $19.50 and hand the cashier a $20.
 That $.50 change we got back would go into our pocket and maybe into a change jar at home.
 Once that jar got full enough, we'd take it to the bank and have it turned into cash to use for other purchases or maybe we'd just stick it in the bank to save it.

 With Acorns, you link your debit or credit card and it will round up your purchases to the nearest dollar.
 If you use your card to pay that $19.50, it will treat it as $20 and take the $.50 and put it in your account.
 That money is then invested into one of five stock portfolios of your choosing, ranging from conservative to aggressive.
 Then, it starts multiplying.

 Beyond the round-up feature, you can also directly fund your account.
 Once you've set your bank account as a funding source, you can have Acorns automatically withdraw a set amount daily, weekly or monthly.